-We grow small lots of various grains, including wheat, oats, barley and corn, and some specialty crops on contract and for direct sales.
-We sometimes have and dry beans.
+We grow small lots of various grains, including wheat, barley and corn, and some specialty crops on contract and for direct sales.
+We also produce squash and dry beans.
 We grow a limited number of lambs, chickens, and turkeys, as well.

-Whole grains: We are now selling our 2012 soft white winter wheat (Stephens) and barley (Alba).
+Whole grains: We selling a soft white winter wheat (Madsen) and a new hull-less barley (Streaker).
 Both are excellent whole (pilaf, soups, wheatberry salad), cracked (hot cereal) or ground (pancakes).
 For recipes, click here.

-Flour: Our stone-ground wheat flour comes in 3-lb bags ($5.00 each).
+Flour: To maximize freshness, we mill our own flour once every week or 10 days using a Meadows stone mill, and we store it in a freezer until it is sold.
+Our stone-ground whole-grain, whole wheat flour comes in 3-lb bags ($6.50 each).
 It is a soft white winter wheat, suitable for biscuits, pasta, cakes, and cookies.
 It makes a very flavorful bread, too, though we like it best when mixed 50:50 with a bread wheat.

 Chickens: We grow a small number of Cornish Cross birds for meat.
-Our Spring 2013 crop will be available beginning about May 15.
 These are free-range birds, raised on conventional feed (non-medicated).
 We will be transitioning soon to organic feed.
-Price: $4.00/lb.
+Price: $4.50/lb.
 They range in size from small (4 lb) to gigantic (8+ lbs).
 Call to find out what sizes we have available.

-Turkeys: We also grow a small number of standard bronze turkeys each year, started in early July, so as to reach slaughter weights in the 20-lb range by Thanksgiving ($4.00/lb).
+Turkeys: We grow a small number of standard bronze turkeys each year, started in July, so as to reach slaughter weights in the 20-lb range by Thanksgiving ($4.50/lb).
 They are all free-range.
-They are fed a mixture of conventional feed (unmedicated) and organically-produced grains grown on the farm.
+They are fed a mixture of conventional feed and organically-produced grains grown on the farm.
 We will take pre-orders at any time.

-Other: We also produce corn, bean and squash seed for Fertile Valley Seed Company (Carol Deppe, Proprietor), and we occasionally have enough that we can sell sweetmeat (Oregon Homestead) and delicata (Candystick) squash from November through March.
-We are hoping to have some Gaucho dry beans to sell in 2013, as well.
+Squash: We also produce squash seed for Fertile Valley Seed Company (Carol Deppe, Proprietor), and we always have enough that we can sell sweetmeat (Oregon Homestead), delicata (Candystick) and butternut ( Bigger Better Butternut) that Carol is breeding (from November through March.
+We store the squash at about 55 degrees F to maximize storage quality.